cbmarcum/lazybones/README.md

 more convenient to install and use.
 This came to an end with the [shutdown of Bintray.](https://jfrog.com/blog/into-the-sunset-bintray-jcenter-gocenter-and-chartcenter/) in May 2021.
 Since this is where the application binaries and "built-in" templates lived,  SDKMAN stopped distribution as the binaries were no longer available.

-We will continue to refer to the templates as Lazybones templates as so many projects have been created from them and that is how they are best known.
+We will continue to refer to the templates as Lazybones templates because so many projects have been created from them and that is how they are best known.
 The template structure has not been changed, except to add a description file, so we see no reason to rebrand what the templates are called.